ralphsawaya/ovh/MongoDoc/mongodb_06_Benchmark mongoDB instance/guide.en-gb.md

 # Objective

-In this documentation, we will discuss a step-by-step approach to benchmark and size your MongoDB cluster based on a specific load.
+In this documentation, we will discuss a step-by-step approach to benchmark and size your OVHcloud MongoDB cluster based on a specific load.
 This includes estimating resource requirements, configuring your cluster, and comparing network performance.

 ## Setting Up Benchmarking Tools